roechi/zunzunsite3-docker/README.md

 **Prerequisites:** Ensure that you have both Docker and [`docker-compose`](https://docs.docker.com/compose/install/linux/) installed and that the Docker daemon is running.

-To run the webserver, execute this in the project root:
+To run the webserver, execute this in the project root (depending on your system you might have to prefix the command with `sudo`/`su` or `root`):
 ```bash
 docker compose up
 ```